RyanLisse/go-crypto-bot-clean/memory-bank/progress.md

 - Added middleware for logging and error recovery

 ### Recent Achievements
+- Implemented database integration using GORM as the ORM
+- Created database models for users, strategies, and backtests
+- Implemented repositories for all models with comprehensive tests
+- Updated services to use the repositories for data persistence
+- Implemented database-backed authentication and user management
 - Implemented authentication middleware using JWT tokens for securing the API endpoints
 - Added role-based access control to restrict access to certain endpoints
 - Created JWT token generation and validation service with proper security features
 - Connected API endpoints to business logic with a service layer
 - Implemented service connectors for backtest, strategy, auth, and user management
-- Created a main entry point for the API server with proper service initialization
-- Implemented strategy factory for managing trading strategies
 - Added Huma integration for OpenAPI documentation
 - Created comprehensive API documentation with interactive UI
 - Implemented adapter for Gin handlers to work with Chi router